 As a Division Director (DD) you will communicate with your counselors before camp to encourage and guide them in their preparation.
 You coordinate with your counselors all activities for your division and work with the director in planning the weekly schedule.
 You will attend the virtual DD planning/training meeting.
 You must have previous Cedarbrook staff experience.

 Volunteer camp nurse's are responsible for dispensing camper and staff medications, being available for cuts and scrapes to medical emergencies.
+They must hold an unencumbered California Registered Nurse License.

 The nature center coordinator organizes the live animals in the nature center, as well as the non-living ones, the equipment, and the supplies within the nature center.
 You will supervise the nature center and all activities which occur there during the camp session.